LinetOsoro/pandas-challenge/README.md

 Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.
 This new DataFrame should show school performance based on the "School Type".

-Written Report: The written report should presents a cohesive written analysis that: Summarizes the analysis and draws two correct conclusions or comparisons from the calculations
+Analysis: Write a report that presents a cohesive written analysis that: Summarizes the analysis and draws two correct conclusions or comparisons from the calculations